xiix0/scam/README.md

-The lunatic, the lover, and the poet,
+Q:	What's the difference between a dead dog in the road and a dead
-Are of imagination all compact...
+	lawyer in the road?
-		-- Wm.
-Shakespeare, "A Midsummer Night's Dream"
+A:	There are skid marks in front of the dog.